"An ounce of action is worth a ton of theory."

 Taking Action

-The Tyrant acts without thought.
-He confuses action with reaction.
+The Tyrant acts without thought, confusing action with reaction.
 He discharges energy recklessly.
-The Victim waits for certainty.
-He is paralyzed by fear and analysis.
-He dies with his dreams still inside him.
+The Victim waits for certainty, paralyzed by fear and analysis.
+He dies with his dreams still inside.
 The Mature King balances thoughtful consideration with decisive action.

 Taking action requires several capacities:

-Break it down: The King identifies micro-steps and does one at a time.
+Break it down: The King identifies micro-steps and executes one at a time.
 Large goals become manageable through small actions.

 Act now: The King doesn't wait for motivation or perfect conditions.
 There's only now.
 The past is memory.
 The future is imagination.